xarial/xcad/docs/changelog/index.md

 * &#x26A0; IXDrawingView::Document is renamed to IXDrawingView::ReferencedDocument
 * &#x26A0; IXComponent::Document is renamed to IXComponent::ReferencedDocument
 * &#x26A0; SwObjectFactory::FromDispatch is replaced with ISwDocument::CreateObjectFromDispatch and ISwApplication::CreateObjectFromDispatch
-* &#x26A0; Changed the signatures of SwMacroFeatureDefinition{TParams, TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams, TPage}::OnFeatureInserted, SwMacroFeatureDefinition{TParams, TPage}::OnEditingStarted
+* &#x26A0; Changed the signatures of SwMacroFeatureDefinition{TParams, TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams, TPage}::OnFeatureInserted
+* &#x26A0; Changed from protected to public: SwMacroFeatureDefinition{TParams, TPage}::OnEditingStarted, SwMacroFeatureDefinition{TParams,TPage}::CreatePageHandler, SwMacroFeatureDefinition{TParams,TPage}::OnEditingStarted, SwMacroFeatureDefinition{TParams,TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams,TPage}::OnFeatureInserted, SwMacroFeatureDefinition{TParams,TPage}::CreateDynamicControls

 ## 0.7.4 - July 11, 2021